jinyangyuan/learnable-deep-priors/README.md

 cd ..
 ```

-Run `experiments/evaluate.ipynb` to compute AMI and MSE scores (averaged over 5 runs), and plot results.

-### Some Implementation Details

-Some implementation details are described in `some_details.ipynb`.
+Run `experiments/evaluate.ipynb` to evaluate the trained models.